David Rozenson

 David Rozenson (Russian: Давид Розенсон; Hebrew: דוד רוזנסון); born October 7, 1971) is a Jewish cultural and educational leader and literary scholar.
 He is recognized for his contributions to Jewish philanthropy, education, and cultural development.
-He was the founding executive director of the Avi Chai Foundation in the former Soviet Union and currently serves as chief executive officer of Beit Avi Chai, a cultural center in Jerusalem dedicated to exploring Jewish and Israeli culture.
+He was the founding executive director of the Avi Chai Foundation in the former Soviet Union and is chief executive officer of Beit Avi Chai, a cultural center in Jerusalem dedicated to exploring Jewish and Israeli culture.

 Background and Family

 Rozenson was born in Leningrad, Soviet Union (now Saint Petersburg, Russia).
 In 1976, after his family applied to emigrate, his father was arrested by Soviet authorities on fabricated charges, including possession of The Black Book by Ilya Ehrenburg and Vasily Grossman.
 He was sentenced to two and a half years in Luga, a town with labor camps used for internal exile.

 With the Jackson–Vanik amendment aiding emigration, Rozenson's father was released in 1978, and the family left the Soviet Union shortly thereafter.
 They temporarily sent Rozenson and his sister to relatives in Simferopol, where they went missing for two days due to a snowstorm before reuniting.
 The family later emigrated to the United States.

 Rozenson's grandfather, Efraim Meir (Fima) Bruk, was the brother of Rabbi Eliezer Ben Zion Bruk, founder of Yeshivat Beth Yosef Novardok in Jerusalem.